earthly/earthly/docs/earth-command/earth-command.md

 During the build phase, the referenced target and all its direct or indirect dependencies are executed.
 During the output phase, all applicable artifacts with an `AS LOCAL` specification are written to the specified output location, and all applicable docker images are loaded onto the host's docker daemon.
 If the `--push` option is specified, the output phase additionally pushes any applicable docker images to remote registries and also all `RUN --push` commands are executed.

+Remote targets only output images and no artifacts, by default.

 If the build phase does not succeed, not output is produced and no push instruction is executed.
 In this case, the command exits with a non-zero exit code.

 The output of the two phases are separated by a `=== SUCCESS ===` marker.